Roth IRAs

 Amounts held in a traditional, SEP, or SIMPLE IRA can be converted into a Roth IRA, or money can be rolled over from a qualified retirement plan to a Roth IRA or contributions to different IRA accounts can be re-characterized as being made to a Roth IRA.
 Moreover, amounts can be rolled over from a designated Roth account or between different Roth IRA accounts.

 Since most contributions to a traditional IRA are tax deductible, any amounts rolled over or converted to a Roth IRA must be included in income for the year of the rollover or conversion.
-If some of the contributions to the traditional IRA were nondeductible, then the taxable amount of a transfer is determined thus:
+If some of the contributions to the traditional IRA were nondeductible, the taxable amount of a transfer is determined thus:

 Example: Calculating the 10% Early Distribution Penalty for Withdrawals from a Roth IRA